silica-dev/2nd_to_ft_conversion_script/README.md

 * `OUT`: the folder to generate the mod in
 * `DIFF_LIST`: a dictionary of difficulty names and their corresponding indicies in each entry of `star_conv.json`
 * `PROFILE`: the conversion profile. currently, only `NO_CHANCE` is implemented
+* `F2ND_COMPAT`: whether to generate the mod with compatibility with the F2nd song pack in mind.
+For this to work, the F2nd mod pack extreme chart of each overlapping song must be present in `F2nd_scripts`
+* `IGNORE_NORMALIZE`: by default, every song is normalized such that the music starts playing at time zero.
+If that causes issues, add the song's MM+ id to this list.

 To generate the mod with **mass_convert.py**, the following must be present for each chart to be converted:
 * a 2nd/extend-styled chart in `EXT_FOLDER` titled in the format `pv_{song_id}_{song_difficulty}.dsc`